Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 > Not Cheap

-Hyperlite Mountain Gear SouthWest backpacks are made out of super lightweight Dyneema Composite Hybrid Fabric backpacks.
-This is an upgraded very of the old Cuban Fiber.
+Hyperlite Mountain Gear Southwest backpacks are made out of super lightweight Dyneema Composite Hybrid Fabric backpacks.
+This was formerly known as Cuban Fiber.
 They come in a choice of 40 Liter, 55 liters, and a very large 70 liter, with the 55L being more popular.

-It uses two aluminum stays and a 1/4-inch foam backing on the back panel which is very comfortable.
+It uses two aluminum stays and a 1/4-inch foam backing on the back panel, which is very comfortable but lacks ventilation on hot days.
 The ultralight backpack has a comfortable back panel and shoulder straps.

 Best Large Capacity Backpack